BlazingHypogrif/Single-Page-CV/README.md

 # Single-Page-CV
-A single page CV of mine
+A single page CV filed with actual information about me.